 For many parents dealing with child custody, it may feel like the end of their world to potentially lose custody of their child or children.
-Given the amount of emotions that come into play during many child custody battles, having the counsel of an experienced divorce lawyer in Cook County on your side may make all the difference.
+Given the amount of emotions that come into play during many child custody battles, having the counsel of an experienced family law attorney in Orland Park on your side may make all the difference.

 The experts in family law cases at Tommalieh Law are here to help you in these difficult times.
-Contact us today at (708) 232-0017 to schedule your complimentary consultation.
+Contact our law firm today at (708) 232-0017 to schedule your complimentary consultation.

 Which Parent Typically Gets Custody of the Child?

 In custody hearings, the court will decide which parent shall receive custody, also known as parental responsibilities, based on the best interests of the child.
-Given the courts’ fallibility, they may or may not make the correct decision based on the evidence presented.
-For this reason, it is imperative that you have experienced family law representation during your court battle.
+Given the courts' fallibility, they may or may not make the correct decision based on the evidence presented.
+For this reason, it is imperative that you have experienced family law representation for child custody disputes.
 Many factors will be examined as the court determines their decision, such as:

 - What the wishes of the parents are